-- 2. The College is open to all students of high academic potential from any background.
+- 3. The College is open to all students of high academic potential from any background.
 The College considers applications individually, personally and on their merits.
-The College has a strong commitment to maintaining open accessibility to higher education and in particular to the study of the humanities.
-The NCH bursary fund and the associated Trust ensure that finance should not be a barrier to any UK/EU/EEA student of high ability who wants to apply to the College.
+The College has a strong commitment to maintaining open accessibility to higher education.
+The NCH bursary fund and the associated Trust ensure that finance should not be a barrier to any home-fees student of high ability who wants to apply to the College.

-- 3. This policy is consistent with good admissions practice in higher education, as defined by: The Quality Assurance Agency for Higher Education UK Quality Code Theme: Admissions, Recruitment and Widening Access.
+- 4. This policy is consistent with good admissions practice in higher education, as defined by: The Quality Assurance Agency for Higher Education UK Quality Code Theme: Admissions, Recruitment and Widening Access.
 It also complies with the following current legislation affecting the admissions of students:

 - Children Act 2004

 - General Data Protection Regulation 2018

 - Equality Act 2010

 - Freedom of Information Act 2000

 - Human Rights Act 1998

 - Race Relations Act 1976

+- Race Relations (Amendments) Act 2000